Fable2Recomp/Fable2Recomp/README.md

 We welcome contributions to Fable2Recomp!
 If you're interested in enhancing Fable 2 and have the skills or willingness to learn, please join us.
 Feel free to open a PR if you want to contribute.

-Join the Discord at https://discord.gg/zVVtGbEsCR
+A Discord Server is under construction.

 ## XenonRecomp
 https://github.com/hedge-dev/XenonRecomp